Justia Agenda's Forensic Social Work's Role in Advancing Human Rights and Social Justice: A Local Global Celebration

 For International Youth Day, the United Nations held the Youth Building Peace event on August 11th, which brought together youth peacebuilders to discuss the youth's role in sparking innovative social change movements.

 "Start now.
 Peace is possible; we can all make a difference.
 Start now."

 -Imrana Alhaji Buba

-Founder and CEO, Katie Moran, at the United Nations for International Youth Day.
+Katie Moran at the United Nations for International Youth Day.

 International Young Leaders Assembly at the United Nations

 August 16, 2017

 "You have the vision, commitment and knowledge to lead the transformation."